DataDog/hiring-engineers/answers.md

 Data is at the core of all monitoring solutions.
 Datadog has a few ways to collect data.
 The primary means is via an agent.
-The Datadog agent is a piece of software that collects metrics and alerts and pushes them back to Datadog on your behalf.
-Typically these are system level metrics (CPU, memory, disk) but can also include custom application metrics as well.
+The Datadog agent is a piece of software that collects metrics and events and pushes them back to Datadog on your behalf.
+Typically these are system level metrics (CPU, memory, disk) but can also include custom application metrics and events as well.

 ## Installing the Agent on Ubuntu
 Datadog offers step-by-step guides for the majority of common operating system platforms which can be found [here](https://app.datadoghq.com/account/settings#agent).
-For each there is typically a one-line install snippet that can be used, typically this will only apply when doing operations by hand.
+For each there is a one-line install snippet that can be used, however this will only be applicable when doing operations by hand.
 As an example, for our target platform of Ubuntu, that looks like:

 ```bash